-This chapter describes obligations/guarantees and liability of Certum, registration authorities (including points of the identity verification), subscribers and relying parties.
+This chapter describes obligations/guarantees and liability of Certum, registration authorities (including points of the identity verification), external partner network, external identity providers, subscribers and relying parties.
 The obligations and liability are governed by mutual agreements made by the parties mentioned above.
-Figure 5 presents the parties (entities) associated with trust services: Certum certification services provider, registration authority, subscriber and relying party.
+Figure 5 presents the parties (entities) associated with trust services: Certum certification services provider, registration authority, external partner network, external identity providers, subscriber and relying party.
 Continuous lines connecting various pairs of entities mean a need to enter into a contractual relationship.
 Dotted lines mean that an agreement is unnecessary.
-Subscriber signs agreements directly with Asseco Data Systems S.A. or indirectly with registration authority operating within Certum.
+Subscriber signs agreements directly with Asseco Data Systems S.A. or indirectly with registration authority or external partner network operating within or on behalf of Certum.